lanl/scico/README.rst

-Scientific Computational Imaging COde (SCICO)
+Scientific Computational Imaging Code (SCICO)
 =============================================

 SCICO is a Python package for solving the inverse problems that arise in scientific imaging applications.
 Its primary focus is providing methods for solving ill-posed inverse problems by using an appropriate prior model of the reconstruction space.
 SCICO includes a growing suite of operators, cost functionals, regularizers, and optimization routines that may be combined to solve a wide range of problems, and is designed so that it is easy to add new building blocks.
 SCICO is built on top of `JAX <https://github.com/google/jax>`_, which provides features such as automatic gradient calculation and GPU acceleration.